 - Completion of significant parts of the Emerald Ring, a new circulation traffic system with new sections of road to reduce city centre traffic and a pedestrian-friendly central area (this includes the North Wakefield Gateway).

 Merchant Gate is the name we've given to the area of the City that sits between County Hall and Westgate train station.
-It includes the Council's offices and the new
+It includes the Council's offices and the new multi-use facility.

 The Merchant Gate regeneration project has been completed in partnership with the English Cities Fund, Muse Developments and Network Rail.
 Spanning 12 years, the scheme delivered: